-Antique weapons over 100 years old do not require an import licence.
+Antique weapons do not require an import licence: but any manufactured after 31 December 1899 would require one.
 However, they would require production of a valid Isle of Man certificate, licence or permit.

 No import licence is required for shotgun cartridges containing 5 or more shot none of which exceeds 9 mm in diameter and blank cartridges for smooth-bore weapons not exceeding 25 mm diameter similarly do not require an import licence, but would be subject to a requirement for any relevant local certificate, licence or permit.